lalogf/healthTech2019/README.md

+1. Clone the repo into a directory of your choice and step into it.
-Ensure you have pip installed on your computer and then install the following packages in a directory of your choice:
+2. Ensure you have pip installed on your computer and then install the following packages:

 ```bash
 pip install dash==0.38.0  # The core dash backend